PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 		if(oldVersion == 1){

 			// Same as before.
-			a.friends = oldA.friends.map(a.createFriendObject)
+			a.friends = oldA.friends.map(a.createFriendFromV1)

 		}else if(oldVersion == 2){

-			a.friends = oldA.friends.map(a.createFriendObject2)
+			a.friends = oldA.friends.map(a.createFriendFromV2)

 		}

 	}

-	// This one is used when updating from version 1. createFriendObject(friendName){
+	// This one is used when
+	// updating from version 1.
+	createFriendFromV1(friendName){
 		return {
 			name: friendName,
 			age: 0, // All old friends gets age 0 by default.